Sheng-Jun/tmux_config/README.md

 To exit the scrolling mode: Enter

 P.S.
-Mouse wheel can't scroll the pane.
+Mouse wheel can't scroll the pane, before enter the scrolling mode.

 Instead of that, it can show the command history.

 8. Home and End are also deactivated in tmux panes.